yonglai/vrdev/README.md

 # Installation

-* Download [Google's GVR SDK](https://github.com/googlevr/gvr-unity-sdk/releases/tag/v1.0.3) and import it to your Unity project.
+* Download [Google's GVR SDK (v1.0.3)](https://github.com/googlevr/gvr-unity-sdk/releases/tag/v1.0.3) and import it to your Unity project.

 * Build and export